jptacek/JPtacek.com/src/documents/2014/03/Speculations-Build-2014/index.html.md

 Again, same thing this Build.
 Windows RT has not had a lot of explanation about its continued existence in the Windows ecosystem.
 I am not 100% sure, but I believe the only devices release for WinRT in 2013 were from Lumia (the [Lumia 2520](http://www.nokia.com/global/products/tablet/lumia2520/)) and Microsoft
 ([Surface2](http://www.microsoft.com/surface/en-us/products/surface-2)).
 The good news is, both of these devices were well received.
 The battery life and productivity make for great use cases.
-However, as Intel release improved Haswell chips and Atom chips with great battery life, it doesn't make long term support to develop both platforms.
-Unless, Microsoft's is focused on making Win RT the phone platform as well as a tablet only platform, wtihout the legacy desktop.
+However, as Intel releases improved Haswell and Atom chips with great battery life and the ability to run desktop applications, it doesn't make long term support to develop both platforms.
+Unless, Microsoft's is focused on making Win RT the phone platform as well as a tablet only platform, without the legacy desktop.
 I am pretty sure this is the case, but we haven't heard it from
 Microsoft yet.
 Maybe this Build we will?!?!

 ###Devices and Services Company###
 Microsoft has repeatedly said they are now a devices and services company.
 Since this announcement in 2012, they have release both Windows
 Surface Pro and Windows Surface RT, along with follow up versions in 2013.
-The Pro update was minimal in terms of hardware, but the Sruface RT 2, now called Surface 2, saw a pretty significant upgrade in performance and hardware.
+The Pro update was minimal in terms of hardware, but the Surface RT 2, now called Surface 2, saw a pretty significant upgrade in performance and hardware.
 In 2013, the release of Xbox One happened.
 Other than that, not a whole lot.
-Obviously, the purchase of Nokia's Lumia line will see a lot more in the channel.
-However, there has not bee a 7-8 inch surface release to mimic the iPad Mini or Microsoft laptop/Ultrabooks.
+Obviously, the purchase of Nokia's Lumia line will see a lot more Microsoft devices being release in 2014.
+However these will be phone devices, there has not bee a 7-8 inch surface release to mimic the iPad Mini or Microsoft laptop/Ultrabooks.
+Further, we still are not sure what happens to the Lumia Brand and the Surface Brand.
+Will they merge?
+Will one replace the other?
+Will one be the Tablet platform and the other the phone platform?

 I expect that Build 2014 will shed a lot more light on this, especially the company's strategy for integrating Nokia and the possible announcement of a Surface Mini, though Build 2014 is not a place where Microsoft is likely to announce new hardware.

 ###Xbox One###
-With the news that Xbox One is built on Windows 8, adn a tease at Build 2013 about a JavaScript based API for Xbox One, everyone
+With the news that Xbox One is built on Windows 8, and a tease at Build 2013 about a JavaScript based API for Xbox One, everyone
-I talk with indicates this will be part of Build 2014.
+I talk with thinks Xbox One will be part of Build 2014.
 Bring it on!
-This will be exciting for indie developers
+This will be exciting for indie developers.

 ###Windows Phone###
 My guess, is above all things, Build 2014 will be about Windows Phone 8.1.
 I, and most of the world, expect them to show Windows Phone